kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-N/A since the managed resource offered by the CRDMetrics controller provides the ability to define metric configurations that are a super-set of the expressibility that Kube State Metrics' Custom Resource State configurations have to offer.
+N/A since the managed resource offered by Resource State Metrics provides the ability to define metric configurations that are a super-set of the expressibility that Kube State Metrics' Custom Resource State configurations have to offer.